Mavs illustrate draft’s international flair with Euro plan

 “I was lucky,” Nelson said.
 “I think a lot of folks for the right reasons just didn’t see the wall ever coming down.
 I was too dumb and lucky.
 And I just knew after growing up in the (Boston Celtics) locker room with my dad and (John) Havlicek and (Dave) Cowens and going to practices, I knew what the NBA player walked and talked and looked like.”

 The Mavericks traded down to get Nowitzki 21 years ago.
-Securing Doncic illustrated how much things have changed.
+Securing Doncic illustrated how much things have changed .

 The Slovenian, who was 19 on draft day and had been playing with pros in Spain for years, topped Nelson’s draft board because he possessed the skills of a point guard and the size of a forward.